Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `peering_cidr` basically the CIDR of the VPC where you are running gen3.
 Pretty much the same as `csoc_vpc_id` for part two.

+`eks_version` You should change this to 1.23 or higher.
+This should (ideally) match the kubectl version installed on the admin VM.
+Be aware that if you set it too high you could encounter fatal errors on the EKS deployment.
+Be aware that this is very tricky to get right because EKS versions change rapidly, and Gen3 often struggles to keep up.
+See [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) for a list of available versions.

 *Optional*

-`eks_version` You should change this to 1.21 or higher.
-This should match the kubectl version installed on the admin VM.
-Be aware that if you set it too high you could encounter fatal errors on the EKS deployment.
 `sns_topic_arn` The kubernetes cluster that runs gen3 commons run a fluentd daemonset that sends logs onto CloudWatchLogGroups.
 If using fluentd version `v1.10.2-debian-cloudwatch-1.0` (set in the manifest), the configuration used would create new CloudWatchLogs Streams with the date as prefix, for this to work and rotate daily , a cron job must be running on the cluster that does this for us.
                 Said job would publish an SNS topic of your choice.
 Should you want this enable, set this variable with a valid SNS so the kubernetes workers can access the service.